LayerManager/layman/REST.md

   - *status*: Status information about GeoServer import and availability of WMS layer.
 No status object means the source is available.
 Usual state values are
     - PENDING: publishing of this source is queued, but it did not start yet
     - STARTED: publishing of this source is in process
+    - FAILURE: publishing process failed
     - NOT_AVAILABLE: source is not available, e.g. because publishing process failed
+  - *error*: If status is FAILURE, this may contain error object.
 - **wfs**
   - *url*: String.
 URL of WFS endpoint.
 It points to WFS endpoint of user's workspace.
   - *status*: Status information about GeoServer import and availability of WFS feature type.
 See GET Layer **wms** property for meaning.
+  - *error*: If status is FAILURE, this may contain error object.
 - **thumbnail**
   - *url*: String.
 URL of layer thumbnail.
 It points to [GET Layer Thumbnail](#get-layer-thumbnail).
   - *status*: Status information about generating and availability of thumbnail.
 See GET Layer **wms** property for meaning.
+  - *error*: If status is FAILURE, this may contain error object.
 - **file**
   - *path*: String.
 Path to input vector data file that was imported to the DB table.
 Path is relative to user's directory.
   - *status*: Status information about saving and availability of files.
 No status object = file was successfully saved.
+  - *error*: If status is FAILURE, this may contain error object.
 - **db_table**
   - **name**: String.
 DB table name within PostgreSQL user's schema.
 This table is used as GeoServer source of layer.
   - *status*: Status information about DB import and availability of the table.
 No status object = import was successfully completed.
+  - *error*: If status is FAILURE, this may contain error object.

 ### PUT Layer